Multi-Grade Deep Learning for Partial Differential Equations with Applications to the Burgers Equation: A Two-Stage Multi-Grade Model

-Proposition \ref{thm:loss-TS} confirms that the value of the loss function is reduced as the TS- MGDL method moves from stage 1 to stage 2.
-Propositions \ref{thm:loss} and \ref{thm:loss-TS} together reveal that every grade and stage can reduce the value of the loss function.
+\end{proposition} Proposition \ref{thm:loss-TS} confirms that the value of the loss function is reduced as the TS-MGDL method moves from stage 1 to stage 2.
+Propositions \ref{thm:loss}, \ref{thm:strict_loss_decrease}, \ref{thm:loss-TS}, and \ref{thm:second:strict_loss_decrease} together reveal that every grade and stage can reduce the value of the loss function.
 This fact will be further validated by numerical experiments in the next section.

-Discussion of several crucial implementation issues is in order.
-The number $k$ of trainable layers in the TS-MGDL algorithm has a significant impact on performance.
-Having too few trainable layers can restrict the learning capacity of the network.
-On the other hand, having too many trainable layers can lead to excessive computational costs and result in unstable or non-convergent training.
-To strike a balance between expressive power and convergence, in our experiments to be presented later, we choose $k:=8$ layers that are closest to the output of the neural network $u_L^{*}$ as the trainable layers.
-This allows the model to retain sufficient expressive power while ensuring stable and efficient training.